zaza0209/GEERL/rebuttal_cs.md

    - **Incorporating Cluster Characteristics in the State:**
      * The simplest approach is to augment the state with cluster-specific characteristics to learn policies that are tailored to individual clusters.
 In the motivating Intern Health Study, we these interns' universities or specialties as these characteristics.
-     * When no explicit cluster characteristics are available, we could use one-hot encoding, assuming different clusters have different parameters and redo the fitting.
+     * When explicit cluster characteristics are unavailable, one-hot encoding can be utilized to denote each intern's cluster membership, enabling the application of the proposed GFQI.
+Notice that this approach differs from the cluster-specific policies mentioned earlier, as GFQI considers the correlation structure.
+Thus, GFQI is expected to learn more effective policies, as evidenced from our simulations and theories.
-   - **Transfer Learning:** The second approach is to use different parameters to  Transfer Reinforcement Learning techniques can be used to leverage knowledge from one cluster to improve learning in another.
-This approach can help mitigate the challenges of heterogeneity by sharing information across clusters while still allowing for adaptation to individual cluster dynamics.
+   - **Transfer Learning:** The second approach is to combine GFQI with existing transfer (reinforcement) learning approches to transfer knowledge from one cluster to another.
+This approach borrows information across clusters to improve learning while still allowing for adaptation to cluster-specific policies.

 **Bias-Variance Trade-off:**